-SPECIAL BOARD MEETING Monday, June 24, 2024 6:00 p.m.
+SPECIAL BOARD MEETING Monday, May 5, 2025

+7:30 p.m. (or immediately following adjournment of Standing Committee)

 PAGE

 1. Call to Order Verbal

 2. Land Acknowledgement

 The Durham District School Board acknowledges that many Indigenous Nations have longstanding relationships, both historic and modern, with the territories upon which our school board and schools are located.
 Today, this area is home to many Indigenous peoples from across Turtle Island.
 We acknowledge that the Durham Region forms a part of the traditional and treaty territory of the Mississaugas of Scugog Island First Nation, the Mississauga Peoples and the treaty territory of the Chippewas of Georgina Island First Nation.
 It is on these ancestral and treaty lands that we teach, learn and live.